lehner-lab/DiMSum/docs/INSTALLATION.md

 export PATH=EXTERNAL_BINARY_DIRECTORY:$PATH
 ```

-## Installing DiMSum from GitHub
+## Installing DiMSum from source (GitHub)

-Installing DiMSum from GiHub is not recommended.
+Installing DiMSum from source is not recommended.
 The easiest way to install DiMSum (and its dependencies) is by using the [DiMSum bioconda package](http://bioconda.github.io/recipes/r-dimsum/README.html).
 See [Installing DiMSum using Conda](#installing-dimsum-using-conda-recommended).

-Before installing DiMSum from GitHub, please ensure that the required [software dependencies](#installing-dimsum-dependencies) are available.
+Before installing DiMSum from source, please ensure that the required [software dependencies](#installing-dimsum-dependencies-using-conda) are available.

 Firstly, clone the DiMSum repository:
 ```